Are You Safeguarding Your Marriage?

 The Marriage Triangle teaches us that the closer we are to God, the closer we are to our spouse.
 When God is at the center of our lives and marriage, our marriage is made strong in Him!

 Drs.
 Les and Leslie Parrott tell us to have a married couple mentor us.
 Marriage Mentors are a more seasoned and experienced couple who come alongside a less experienced couple to help show them the way.

 Paul teaches us to use only words that will edify each other.
 I wake up to compliments from my husband every morning, before I even get out of bed.
 That just makes my day!
 I’m beautiful, special, smart, sexy, and wonderful.
 That’s me!
 LOL!

 Everyday connections mean everyday memories and a stronger marriage!
-Wash dishes together, go on a picnic, take walks and talk, text “I love you” or “I’m thinking of you,” and don’t forget date nights are an essential ingredient to a thriving marriage.
+Wash dishes together.
+Go on picnics.
+Take walks and talk about your day and your dreams.
+Text “I love you” or “I’m thinking of you.”
+Plus, don't forget date nights are an essential ingredient to a thriving marriage.

 Set boundaries that will protect your marriage.
 Dr. Gary Chapman says that if you feel an attraction toward a coworker (for instance), avoid the “drinking fountain.”
 In other words, don’t frequent a place you know you’ll run into the opposite sex."